pmaganas/logisToledoReport/replit.md

 - Completed full application redesign with Tailwind CSS, Figtree typography, and Tabler Icons
 - Implemented activity name resolution using workCheckTypeId with /schedule/v1/check-types endpoint lookup
 - Overhauled break redistribution logic to redistribute non-work/remote activity time to adjacent work entries and eliminate pause lines from final output
+- **Column Structure Simplification**: Replaced 4 columns (Tiempo Original, Tiempo Descanso, Tiempo Final, Procesado) with single "Tiempo Registrado" column for cleaner preview and Excel reports
+- **Preview Optimization**: Limited preview to 10 records for faster loading and better performance
+- **Group Column**: Set to empty as group information is not yet available from API
+- **Excel Report Consistency**: Updated both ReportGenerator and SimpleReportGenerator to use same 9-column structure as preview